petehague/RainfallMCMC/README.md

 ------

 Currently, only the serial version of the code is being tested.

-The only implementation of MCMC available is the Metropolis-Hastings algorithm At the moment the focus is on constructing a set of utility modules, such as ones providing adaptive step size
+The only implementation of MCMC available is the Metropolis-Hastings algorithm.

+At the moment the focus is on constructing a set of utility modules, such as ones providing adaptive step size.

 Getting Started
 ---------------